 - You can now add and subsequently view up to two different time zones in the Windows taskbar.
 This is apart from the local primary time zone that is shown by default.

-- To add a new time zone, tick mark Show this clock option, choose the desired time zone and click Apply > OK.
+- To add a new time zone, tick mark Show this clock option, choose the desired time zone, and click Apply > OK.
 Similarly do the same for the other time zone, if you wish to view the time of two different places.

 - If you want, you could also give these time zones a name.
 This could be done from the Labels section.

 With that, we conclude the guide on how to view multiple time zones in Windows 10.
 You could now view these times by clicking on the date and time section situated at the extreme right of the taskbar.
 Or there exists a much shorter way of doing so.
 This could be done by simply hovering your mouse cursor over that section.
-Moreover, you could even make the Windows 10 Taskbar Completely Transparent.
+Moreover, you could even make the Windows 10 Taskbar fully transparent.
 Refer to that guide to know more about it.

 On Windows 7 & 8.1